 With all of that in mind, let’s take a look at a few swing trading crypto strategies.
 If you are familiar with day trading stocks or other assets then you might recognize a few of these.
-As mentioned, these strategies can all be used in addition to your existing strategies.
+As mentioned, these strategies can all be used with your existing strategies.

 Catch The Wave

-This is a strategy where the trader identifies a trending market.
-Once they identify a trend, they attempt to ride one large single move.
+This is a strategy where the trader identifies a trend in the market.
+Once they identify the trend, they attempt to ride one large single move.
 For this strategy, you can literally envision a surfer identifying a wave and paddling along with it.
 The surfer catches the wave and rides it briefly but hops off before it crashes.

 Keep in mind that this strategy can be used by looking at different timelines.
 An investor could try to catch the wave of an intraday price move.
 However, they could also zoom out and catch the wave of a weeklong trend.